 A multi-layered, made-to-order egg sandwich is staple breakfast fare when we are at home in the mountains.
-It is nourishment spiced with location, now entwined in longstanding tradition.
+It is nourishment spiced with geography and longstanding tradition.
 The ritual evolved, as things often do, from something I read.

-With Aunt Gwen leading the way, Mary Frances and her younger sister hiked the hills and cliffs above the beach, singing hymns and marching songs at the top of their lungs.
-And always, there was an egg sandwich, or two, carefully tucked into their pockets.
+With Aunt Gwen leading the way, Mary Frances and her younger sister Anne hiked the hills and cliffs above the beach singing hymns and marching songs at the top of their lungs.
+There was always an egg sandwich or two carefully tucked into their pockets.

-There are no cliffs overlooking the ocean where our cabin is located, but cool summer mornings and darkly cold winter ones stimulate good appetites.
-Mountain views, towering ponderosa pines and native wildlife provide our spiritual geography.
-When we are in residence in Colorado, family and friends are often with us.
-With Fisher’s story in mind, a tradition was born around the kitchen table in winter and the front porch in summer—our mountain version of the fried egg sandwich.
+There are no cliffs overlooking an ocean where our cabin is located, but cool summer mornings and cold winter ones stimulate good appetites.
+Mountain views, towering ponderosa pines and native wildlife are our spiritual geography.
+When home in Colorado, family and friends are often with us.
+A tradition was born around the kitchen table in winter and the front porch in summer—our mountain version of the fried egg sandwich.

-As an aid to digestion and modern taste preferences, this is our contemporary version.
+As an aid to digestion and modern taste preferences, this is our version.

 ROCKY MOUNTAIN EGG SANDWICH

 - Jalapeño jack cheese or cheese of choice

 - Toasted English muffins or good brown bread

 - Salsa or fresh tomato slices

 - Fresh spinach or some kind of leafy green